LJPc-solutions/Pure-PHP-DoH-Client/README.md

 ## Donations

-This module took us a lot of time, but we decided to make it open source anyway.
+This library took a lot of time.
 If we helped you or your business, please consider donating.
 [Click here](https://www.buymeacoffee.com/Lars-) to donate.